Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 6. **API Scanning:** For *risk class >= [HIGH]*, exposed APIs SHOULD be automatically tested for security issues.

-7. **Denial-of-Service Testing:** Applications with an *risk class [HIGH]* SHOULD be automatically tested for denial-of-service attackability, e.g. by testing enforced rate limits, throttling and executing fuzzing tests.
+7. **Denial-of-Service Testing:** For *risk class [HIGH]* SHOULD be automatically tested for denial-of-service attackability, e.g. by testing enforced rate limits, throttling and executing fuzzing tests.

+8. **Vulnerability Scans:** Systems MUST be scanned for vulnerabilities (see requirements for operational Scans in A.5)

-8. **Pipeline Integration:** For *risk class >= [HIGH]*, security testing tools MUST be integrated in the build pipeline and enforce security requirements & security testing policies within the release process.
+9. **Pipeline Integration:** For *risk class >= [HIGH]*, security testing tools MUST be integrated in the build pipeline and enforce security requirements & security testing policies within the release process.

 ## {{site.TITLE_SSDLC_SECTESTS_CUSTOMTESTS}}